 #12 – Sign Up For These Passive Income Apps

-By signing up for ShopTracker, you agree to let the app track your Amazon shopping history, and in return, you’ll receive $3 a month Drop gives you points for shopping at certain stores, and you can redeem those points for rewards.
+By signing up for Nielsen Mobile Panel, you agree to let the app (anonymously) track things like your shopping history and web browsing habits.
+In return, you’ll receive about $50 per yer (per eligible device), just for keeping the tracking app installed.
+Drop gives you points for shopping at certain stores, and you can redeem those points for rewards.
 Paribus scans your email receipts for price drops and helps you get a refund for the difference.

 Related Reading on The Ways to Wealth